 - Descriptions of their home, community, and neighborhood

 After you’ve selected a few top families, you can contact your assigned team member at Friends in Adoption.
 By now, you will probably already have a good on-going relationship with your representative.
 She will connect you with the families you are interested in learning more about.
 You will be able to plan a time to talk to each of them, via email, texting, phone call, or even Skype.
-Or, if you prefer, this can be done anonymously through your FIA adoption specialist.
+Or, if you prefer, this can be done anonymously through your Friends in Adoption specialist.
 This step helps you find the right fit for your newborn.

 When you communicate with potential adoptive families, there are certain things to keep in mind.
 Be sure to ask them why they are choosing adoption, their intended parenting style, their hobbies/interests, their cultural/religious values (if that holds significance for you), and what they are looking for regarding level of openness.
 Be sure to share your adoption plan, including the type of adoption you are pursuing.